Simple Frugal Living Tips

 Stop paying to Eat Out

 I am not telling you that going out to dinner is off the list just paying full price is.
-With all the loyalty programs to restaurants, and shopping programs such as Rakuten or Ibotta, you can use points to purchase gift cards for restaurants you love to visit.
+With all the loyalty programs to restaurants, and shopping rewards you can use points you earn to purchase gift cards to restaurants for free!

 Stop Buying Toys for your kids